Manufactured by cpap.com.

 - What type of power does my CPAP need?

-- Most CPAP and BiLevel machines today are designed to operate on both AC and DC battery currents.
+- Most CPAP and BiLevel machines today are designed to operate on both AC and DC voltage.
 In the United States, the AC current from a wall outlet is 110 volts.
 Overseas, the AC current is usually 220 or 240 volt.
 Most batteries produce 12 volt DC current.

 We include information about the power needs and capacities on the CPAP.com pages our products.
 Please see the "Power" tab on any machine product page for this information.
 You can also see a summary of the voltage range and whether it is DC capable on our Compare Charts.